chibui015/kho/Getting-Started-Developing.md

 A few configuration steps are needed, depending on which modules you want to build.
 From the directory where you unpacked or checked out the source code:

-### android/ androidtest/ glass/
+### android/

 The Android SDK must be installed of course.
-Run the tool called `android` and ensure that platform support for the Android releases targeted by the Andrdoid app(s) you're interested in are installed.
-At the time of this writing, for the Barcode Scanner app in `android/`, that's platform level 22 / Android 5.1.
+Run the tool called `sdkmanager` and ensure that platform support for the Android release targeted by the app is installed.
+At the time of this writing, that's platform level 22 / Android 5.1.

 ```
 export ANDROID_HOME=/change/this/path/to/android-sdk